rust-lang/rustlings/README.md

 * File issues for problems or suggestions!
 * Contribute more exercises!
 Anything that took you time to get used to, or that you had trouble with, or that deserves practice would be a good exercise!
 * How could the process of doing these exercises work better?
 This is an open-ended question :) Are the playground links good enough?
-Are there ways that we could make going to the next exercise easier without forking the playgound??
+Are there ways that we could make going to the next exercise easier without forking the playground??